Doing Business in China

 Hong Kong Internships (no language requirement): Hong Kong High Court, Hong Kong International Arbitration Center, renowned private solicitors’ firms and barrister’s chambers, and corporate legal offices.

 Students may secure an internship in major international law offices, corporate legal offices, in-house legal departments or government agencies.
 Mandarin language is required for internships in Shanghai and Beijing.
 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
-Application deadline for classes with internships is on February 17, 2015.
+Application deadline for classes with internships is extended to March 2, 2015.

 Fees & Financial Aid